EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. For southern conifers, in part this clade, see Hill and Brodribb (1998: general) and Cox et al. (2007: oxygenated di- and tricyclic terpenoids.

-[Araucariaceae + Podocarpaceae]: gums +; roots with endomycorrhizal nodules; prothallial cells divide; ovule one/ovulate scale; proembryo with 5 or 6 free-nuclear divisions; 2nd intron in nad1 gene lost.
+[Araucariaceae + Podocarpaceae]: gums +; roots with endomycorrhizal nodules; discrete pollination droplet 0; male gametophyte: prothallial cells divide; ovule one/bract scale; proembryo with 5 or 6 free-nuclear divisions; mitochondrial genome paternally inherited; 2nd intron in nad1 gene lost.

 ARAUCARIACEAE Henkel & W. Hochst.
 Back to Pinales

-Branches whorled, plagiotropic, branchlets frequently abscised as units; stem apex with tunica/corpus construction; phloem fibres not stratified; only resin plugs present in vascular tissue; pits on radial walls of tracheids touching, hexagonal in outline; single leaf trace branching profusely in the cortex; stomata tetracytic, usu. traversely oriented; branches shed; leaves multiveined, axillary meristems present on the trunk, undifferentiated, submerged by cork, persistent; (plants dioecious); to 20 microsporangia/microsporophyll; bract and ovulate scales fused (not in Araucaria); ovule inverted, pollination droplet 0, nucellus protrudes from the micropyle [?Araucaria]; pollen germinates on ovuliferous scale and tubes grow over the scales, prothallial cells numerous; seeds winged, wing developing from the entire bract scale (wingless); free nuclear stage in proembryo many nucleate, central, embryonal cells surrounded by cap cells that degenerate; (cotyledons 4 - some Araucaria0; (germination cryptocotylar).
+Branches whorled, plagiotropic, branchlets frequently abscised as units [cladoptosis]; stem apex with tunica/corpus construction; phloem fibres scattered; only resin plugs present in vascular tissue; pits on radial walls of tracheids touching, hexagonal in outline; single leaf trace branching profusely in the cortex; stomata tetracytic, usu. traversely oriented; leaves multiveined, axillary meristems present on the trunk, undifferentiated, submerged by cork, persistent; (plants dioecious); to 20 microsporangia/microsporophyll; pollen not saccate; tapetum amoeboid [Araucaria]; bract and ovulate scales fused (not in Araucaria); ovule erect, nucellus protrudes from micropyle [?Araucaria]; pollination droplet 0, pollen not buoyant, germinates on ovuliferous scale and tubes grow over the scales [extra-ovular caputure and germination], prothallial cells numerous; seeds winged, wing developing from the entire bract scale (wingless); free nuclear stage in proembryo with many nuclei, central, embryonal cells surrounded by cap cells that degenerate; cotyledons (4 - some Araucaria), with (3-)4-8 vascular bundles [?Agathis]; (germination cryptocotylar).

-Although Araucaria is diverse on New Caledonia, there is little genetic divergence between the species, suggesting that divergence is recent there, too (Gaudeul et al. 2012).
+Although Araucaria is diverse on New Caledonia, there is little genetic divergence between the species, suggesting that the genus has not been there long (Gaudeul et al. 2012).

 For general information, see Stockey (1982), Bieleski and Wilcox (2009), Gee and Tidwell (2010: literature from late Triasssic to end Cretaceous), and especially the Gymnosperm Database, for comparative anatomy, see Thompson (1913), for axillary buds, see Burrows (1999 and references, 2009), for details of reproductive biology compared with those of other Pinales, see Owens et al. (1995a, b, c), for pollen morphology, see Dettmann and Jarzen (2000), and for phylogeny, see Setoguchi et al. (1998).